All Episodes

 Then another day, if you're at the airport, go home because it's very dangerous.

-I mean, these are the insane messages, and then telling charter planes we you can't land in the U.S. And if you get permission to land in another country, but they need our approval, it's not forthcoming.
+And then telling charter planes, you can't land in the U.S. If you get permission to land in another country, but they need our approval, it's not forthcoming.

-Yeah, that's our State Department, all right.
+Yeah, that's our State Department, all right?

-Patriotic Americans who wanted to do the job that the State Department wouldn't let our military do, because our military was chomping at the bit to get out into Kabul and find these people and bring them back.
+Patriotic Americans who wanted to do the job that the State Department wouldn't let our military do because our military was chomping at the bit to get out into Kabul and find these people and bring them back.

 They were in the air for an hour trying to land in Kabul.